The Blog Social

 Can I succeed with just Pinterest and my blog?

 Absolutely.
-Many successful bloggers use only Pinterest as their social platform, focusing their energy on creating great content and optimizing for search.
+Many successful bloggers use only Pinterest as their social platform, focusing their energy on creating great content and optimising for search.

 How long should I try a platform before deciding it’s not working?